 Another bonus is that with fewer people on the trail, there is a better chance you will see some of Patagonia’s rarer species in the wild.

-The remoteness of Patagonia: a quiet high season
+The remoteness of Patagonia means a quiet high season

 It’s worth noting that even during the peak summer season, the crowds are rarely overbearing.
 As Patagonia is so remote, and reaching it takes a lot of effort, it’s extremely quiet in comparison to popular tourist destinations elsewhere.
 You won’t find yourself wrestling through crowds to get a photo as you might at Iguassu Falls, for example.